mustafa-sarshar/Python-GUI-with-TKinter/README.md

-# Python's GUI with TKinter
+# Python's GUIs
-Design powerful GUIs in Python using TKinter
+Design powerful GUIs in Python using different packages.

 This Repo is inspired a lot by great online Pythonist like:
-- Sentdex:
+- Sentdex (TKinter):
     - Link: https://pythonprogramming.net/tkinter-depth-tutorial-making-actual-program/